jumelov25/firstRepository/README.md

       1.4 vad_Batch (Voice Activity Detection for Batch operation)

-Here is the description problem of the NLP problem from Hackerrank.
+Here is the description of the NLP problem from Hackerrank.
 The name of the problem is: Stitch the Torn Wiki.

 You can find bellow the original description of the problem that was extracted from: https://www.hackerrank.com/challenges/stitch-the-torn-wiki